by415304229/GSatTrack/README.md

 3. **Chinese Text Display Blurry**:
    - Ensure the browser has loaded the Noto Sans SC font
    - Check browser font rendering settings

+4. **TLE File Import Failed**:
+   - Check if the file format is .tle or .txt
+   - Ensure the file content conforms to TLE data format specifications
+   - Check if each satellite contains 3 lines of data (name line, first line of orbit data, second line of orbit data)